Pendulum (drum and bass band): 2015–2019: Hold Your Colour anniversary and reunion

 On 10 August 2017, Rob Swire announced that he would be making a new Pendulum album.
 The band also departed from their label Warner Music UK opting for their own label, Earstorm in order for more creative control.

 On 2 September Pendulum headlined the first day of the Weekender festival in Jersey, Channel Islands.
-They ended their summer tour at the Ultra Japan on 18 September 2017.
-Pendulum are scheduled to play at Snowbombing Festival in 2018, confirming that the live band will continue to play in 2018.
+They ended their summer tour at the Ultra Japan on 18 September 2017, and additionally played the Snowbombing festival in 2018.

 On 26 February 2018, Pendulum announced a remix album, The Reworks, to be released in installments beginning on 16 March and ending in June.
 The band has also announced it will release The Complete Works box set.
 The group also announced forthcoming show dates, kicking off its first headline show since 2011 in London's Printworks on 14 April.
 Swire has also confirmed that after "The Reworks" there will be new music coming.
 He didn't specify whether it would be Pendulum, Knife Party, or both: however, Swire was hinting towards a new original Pendulum album, as he has been teasing one since the release of Knife Party's 2014 debut album Abandon Ship.

 On 29 January 2019, Rob Swire and Gareth McGrillen stated that they had "potential new Pendulum stuff" that they would be working on following the release of their Knife Party EP Lost Souls.
 They indicated that recording with the remaining Pendulum members would begin soon, saying that they had "loads of stuff" already.
 They also discussed their previous intentions to release new Pendulum songs in 2018, and explained that they were reluctant to introduce new material live.

-In March 2019, Pendulum announced their headline appearance at the upcoming Southwest Four Festival, which had Swire, McGrillen, & El Hornet play a DJ set in front of a Mayan temple like structure.
+In March 2019, Pendulum announced their headline appearance at the upcoming Southwest Four Festival, which had Swire, McGrillen, and El Hornet play a DJ set in front of a Mayan temple like structure.
 The performance will be the first of their "Trinity" tour with dates to be announced in North America, Europe and Australasia in 2019/2020.